RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - Federal Limit on State power
         -  Mobil Oil v Victoria (2002) 211 CLR 1
           - class action against Mobil regarding its manufacture and sale of allegedly defective aeroplane fuel
-          - class action provisions in Victoria extended beyond the State’s territorial competence, as it provided for causes of action within Victorian Courts by non-Victorians concerning transactions outside Victoria.
+          - class action provisions in Victoria extended beyond the State's territorial competence, as it provided for causes of action within Victorian Courts by non-Victorians concerning transactions outside Victoria.
-            - Gleeson CJ expressed the limit as one which prevented one State from exercising legislative power “which destroys or weakens the legislative authority of another State or its capacity to function as a government” (at 26).
+            - Gleeson CJ expressed the limit as one which prevented one State from exercising legislative power "which destroys or weakens the legislative authority of another State or its capacity to function as a government" (at 26).
     - s 3 of the Statute of Westminster 1931 (UK) confirmed that all Commonwealth dominions, including the Commonwealth of Australia, had extraterritorial power.
     - New South Wales v Commonwealth (Seas and Submerged Lands case) (1975) 135 CLR 337,
-      - the High Court had to consider the validity of legislation vesting sovereignty in respect of the territorial sea, and sovereign rights in respect of the natural resources in Australia’s continental shelf, in the Commonwealth
+      - the High Court had to consider the validity of legislation vesting sovereignty in respect of the territorial sea, and sovereign rights in respect of the natural resources in Australia's continental shelf, in the Commonwealth
-      - The whole Court found that s 51(xxix) permitted the Commonwealth to exercise power with respect to “matters or things geographically situated outside Australia”
+      - The whole Court found that s 51(xxix) permitted the Commonwealth to exercise power with respect to "matters or things geographically situated outside Australia"
     - Polyukhovich v Commonwealth (1991) 172 CLR 501.
       - whether s 51(xxix) conferred plenary extraterritorial power (matters outside australia)
       - Mason CJ, Deane, Dawson and McHugh JJ confirmed that s 51(xxix) gave the Commonwealth plenary extraterritorial power, so there was no nexus requirement